llcoolj84/decisionmaker/README.md

 Go to this link to see a working demo : https://shrouded-sands-25776.herokuapp.com/login

+use bbb@bbb as a test database email.
+It will not work with your email.

 ## Project Setup

 Poll Master is a simple, single-page AJAX based polling app that uses jQuery, HTML5 and CSS3.
 Data is stored using postreSQL